TRIFLUOPERAZINE

 TRIFLUOPERAZINE may be used to treat nausea and vomiting.
 TRIFLUOPERAZINE blocks dopamine receptors in the chemoreceptor trigger zone (CTZ) in the brain and inhibits transmission of messages to vomiting centre.
 Thereby, it helps in controlling nausea and vomiting.

-TRIFLUOPERAZINE may cause dizziness especially while standing up suddenly from sitting or lying position.
-Therefore, to avoid such adverse effects, it is advised to stand up slowly if you are sitting or lying down.
+TRIFLUOPERAZINE may cause dizziness, especially while standing up suddenly from a sitting or lying position.
+Therefore, to avoid such adverse effects, standing up slowly if you are sitting or lying down is advised.
 However, if the condition persists or worsens, please consult a doctor.

-TRIFLUOPERAZINE should be used with caution in patients suffering from fits as it may worsen the condition.
+TRIFLUOPERAZINE should be used cautiously in patients suffering from fits as it may worsen the condition.
 Therefore, inform your doctor if you have a history of fits before taking TRIFLUOPERAZINE.

 TRIFLUOPERAZINE medication may cause face/muscle twitching and uncontrollable movements (tardive dyskinesia).
 In some cases, this condition may be permanent.
-Tell your doctor right away if you develop any uncontrollable movements such as lip smacking, mouth puckering, tongue thrusting, chewing, or unusual arm/leg movements.
+Tell your doctor immediately if you develop any uncontrollable movements such as lip smacking, mouth puckering, tongue thrusting, chewing, or unusual arm/leg movements.